|Loc: E Santa Cruz Island

 The anchorage is quite deep and you’ll find that you have to maneuver in fairly close to anchor in less than 35 ft.
 The bottom is mostly sand, though we have encountered some eel grass.

-If it’s late in the day and we’re the only ones looking for a spot, we’ll sometimes use a single hook in the center of the anchorage.
+On the other hand, if it’s late in the day and we’re the only ones looking for a spot, we’ll sometimes use a single hook in the center of the anchorage.

 Nothing that you can’t see.
 The bottom is sand and holding is excellent and kelp is not an issue these days.
 Eel grass might be.
 Occasionally, abrupt wind shifts (though not necessarily Santa Anas) will suddenly make your secondary anchor the primary.
 Our advice is to ensure you’ve got 7:1 scope at both ends if you’re using rope rode and make sure both are set hard.